JoeyStanley/real/_posts/2019-02-07-vowel-overlap-in-r-advanced-topics.md

 So this is pretty cool.
 Here you can see that my *fail-fell* vowel classes are quite distinct with a Pillai score of 0.76.
 Meanwhile, my *pin-pen* vowels are a bit more overlapped with a Pillai score of 0.28, but not as much as the low back vowels.

 So we've run the same thing three times on three different datasets.
-But can we do this even more eleganly?
+But can we do this even more elegantly?
 Sure!

 Okay, so first, I'll combine all three datasets (`low_back`, `pin_pen` and `fail_fell`) into one combined dataframe using `bind_rows`.
 But in order to "keep track" of which dataframe a particular row came from, I'll create a new column called `vowel_pair` using the `.id = "vowel_pair"` argument.
 To get this to work then, I'll "name" each of the dataframes as I combine it.
 So for example, the `low_back` dataframe is called `"low back"` and I show that by putting the new name between ticks (that little thing next to the number 1 key on my keyboard that looks like this: `).
 If you combine the dataframes in this way, you'll have a new column saying which one it came from.